-Hitchhiked from Dakar Airport to the city centre by just asking for a ride from a local.
+I hitchhiked from Dakar Airport to the city centre by just asking for a ride from a local.
 He agreed.

 I hitchhiked with a mini-bus from Hargeisa Airport to my hotel.
 It was a very short distance of just two kilometres, but very friendly people.

 Hitchhiked with three different cars from Arusha Airport to my hotel just outside Arusha.
-Friendly locals, no problems, but would not do it many places in Africa.
+Friendly locals, no problems, but would not do it in many places in Africa.

-Very difficult, but probably possible depending on the exact spot you are:
+Very difficult, but probably possible depending on the exact spot you are

-Tried many times on a busy street on the island of Sal, but nobody stopped.
+I tried many times on a busy street on the island of Sal, but nobody stopped.

 I tried to hitchhike in the capital of San Juan, but no cars stopped.
 It might be a different story outside the capital area.

 My credit card didn’t work, and I felt forced to hitchhike.
 After 3 hours, I had to give up, and my dad called the bank manager on a Saturday to fix my credit card so I could take the train.

 I tried to hitchhike from Dakhla Airport to the city centre, but nobody stopped.
 After 30 minutes, I decided to walk instead.
 Probably easier in other places in Western Sahara.